-Building software with slurm jobs using EasyBuild
+Building software with Slurm jobs using EasyBuild

 Do you want to conveniently build modules in a hurry?
 Then you will love --job combined with -r.

-What is does
+What it does

-By specifying eb -r --job Foobar-1.2.3-foss-2025b.eb easybuild will
+By specifying eb -r --job example.eb easybuild will:

-1. Resolves all dependencies
+- Resolves all dependencies

-2. Pre-fetch all the sources
+- Pre-fetch all the sources

-3. Submit jobs for each easyconfig that needs to be built
+- Submit jobs for each easyconfig that needs to be built

 - Jobs have dependency tracking based on their dependencies

-And then you'll see
+And then you'll see something like:

 $ squeue --me